precice/elmer-adapter/README.md

 ## Use the adapter

 The adapter uses a custom-made Elmer solver for coupling with preCICE.
-This solver is compiled using `elmerf90` and then plugged into the `case.sif` file in a minimally-invaisve fashion.
-Examples for usage of the adapter can be found in `Partitioned_Heat_Conduction` and `Flow_Over_Heated_Plate`.
-For new users it is recommended to use these cases as a starting point.
-You can refer to the documentation of `Partitioned_Heat_Conduction` for all necessary steps.
+This solver is compiled using `elmerf90` and then plugged into the `case.sif` file in a minimally-invasive fashion.
+Examples for usage of the adapter can be found in `Partitioned_Heat_Conduction` and in the preCICE tutorial [flow-over-heated-plate](https://precice.org/tutorials-flow-over-heated-plate.html).
+For new users it is recommended to look at the tutorial case as a starting point.
+Refer to the README in `Partitioned_Heat_Conduction/` for all necessary steps.

 ## How to couple your own code